Songtech-0912/songtech-0912.github.io/content/intro-quantum-phys.md

  Here, $\rho$, the probability density, is probability per unit volume (in this case, of finding the particle at position $x$).
 (The reason it's a probability density and not just a plain old probability is that position is _continuous_ and has infinitely-many eigenstates corresponding to infinitely-many possible positions.)

- The Born rule brings us to the physical interpretation of what seemed like a math trick to represent the quantum state as a wavefunction - a wavefunction is actually a collection of infinitely-many eigenvalues of an operator!
+ The Born rule brings us to the physical interpretation of what seemed like a math trick to represent the quantum state as a wavefunction - a wavefunction is actually a collection of infinitely-many probability amplitudes, one for each eigenvalue of an operator!
 Specifically, the operator must be one with continuous eigenstates, such as the eigenvalues of the position and momentum operators.
 Let's take the position operator $\hat x$ as an example.
 A quantum particle can be in any place in the Universe (generally-speaking), so there are a continuous spectrum of position eigenstates $|x\rangle$, each one representing the physical state where the particle is at a particular position.
 As usual, these eigenstates follow the eigenvalue equation for the position operator:

  {% math() %}
  \hat x |\psi\rangle = x |\psi\rangle